pomerium/documentation/content/docs/deploy/k8s/ingress.md

 | `ingress.pomerium.io/allow_any_authenticated_user` | When set to `"true"`, allows access to any user that was successfully authenticated with your Identity Provider. |
 | `ingress.pomerium.io/allow_public_unauthenticated_access` | When set to `"true"`, does not require authentication, grants public access |

-### Access Policy Examples
+### Set authorization policy

-The access policy is applied by adding `ingress.pomerium.io/policy` annotation, containing [Pomerium Policy Language](/docs/capabilities/ppl) YAML or JSON block (as string).
-Below are some (non-exhaustive) examples.
+The `ingress.pomerium.io/policy` annotation allows you to build an authorization policy and apply it to a route.
+To build your authorization policy, apply [Pomerium Policy Language (PPL)](https://www.pomerium.com/docs/capabilities/ppl) inside a YAML or JSON block (as strings).

+#### Ingress authorization policy examples

 <table>
 <thead>